scizzorz/rain/docs/index.md

 ### C extensions

-One of the primary goals of Rain is to be easily extendable with C.
+One of the primary goals of Rain is to be easily extensible with C. By exposing the runtime as a public API and allowing Rain modules to explicitly "import" foreign libraries, writing C extensions becomes a trivial task.

+*Note: the exposed API / extension system is subject to change.*

 #### `link` statement

-Instructs the Rain compiler to link with a file.
+Adds a file that the Rain compiler should link into the final executable.
 The search paths are the same as the `import` statement.

     link "myfile.c"

 #### `library` statement

-Instructs the Rain compiler to link with a shared library.
-The search paths are defined by your system configuration.
+Add a library that the compiler should link into the final executable.
+The search paths are defined by your system configuration; libraries are passed to `clang` via the `-l` flag.

     library "m"    # link with libm
     library "pcre" # link with libpcre

+#### `foreign` functions

+Return a function reference to an external function.
+The parameter names are currently ignored, but the number of them is significant.
+The function name can be a name or a string literal.

+    # get a reference to `void rain_add(box *ret, box *lhs, box *rhs)`
+    let add = foreign "rain_add"(lhs, rhs)

+#### `export..as foreign` statement

+Exposes a global value that can be shared between Rain and extensions.

+    // core/except/except.h
+    box *rain_exc_arg_mismatch;

+And:

+    # core/except/_pkg.rn
+    export arg_mismatch = table :: error
+    export arg_mismatch as foreign "rain_exc_arg_mismatch"

 #### C API